extratone/bilge/iOS15/iOS15FamilyReview.md

 ### Shared With You

 The single most important/welcome feature addition to iOS 15 for most people, I believe, is found in Apple’s native Photos app and entitled **Shared With You**.
 This view - found in the second tab in the bottom navigation row (“For You”) - is a reverse-chronological timeline of every bit of media (photos & videos) you’ve ever been sent over iMessage.
-For those with a lot of iOS-using friend (unlike myself,) I would imagine the list will take quite a while to populate.
+For those with a lot of iOS-using friends (unlike myself,) I would imagine the list will take quite a while to populate.

 ### Memories